lbryio/lbry.com/content/faq/referrals.md

 category: getstarted
 ---

 You can earn LBRY Credits (LBC) for referring others to use LBRY.
-In the latest version of the LBRY app, you can now view the status of your referrals and invite new users to LBRY via email or referral link.
+You can now view the status of your referrals and invite new users to LBRY via email or referral link on the Account overview page of LBRY Desktop or lbry.tv.

 ### How to get your referral link
-To get to the the "Invite " area, click the `LBC balance` menu at the top right of the LBRY App, and select `Overview`.
+To get to the Account Overview area, click the Account menu at the top right, and select `Overview`.

 You will see all of your referrals, along with their status(es) - whether the user has accepted it (signed in) and if it is claimable or not (if the user is reward approved).